hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 - `Object.prototype.isPrototypeOf(obj)` determines whether the object is part of another object's prototype chain.
 - Object.prototype.hasOwnProperty(prop) determines whether the object contains the property.

-### Objects Without Prototypes
+### 9.2 Objects Without Prototypes (bare objects)

-Several times we've said that JavaScript objects all have a prototype object and that the prototype chain ends with `Object.prototype`.
-In reality, there is a way to create objects that don't have a prototype and, hence, do not have a prototype chain that ends with `Object.prototype`.
-However, as you're well aware by now, JavaScript is full of surprises waiting to bite the unwary developer.

-It turns out that you *can* create an object that doesn't have a prototype by setting the prototype to `null`.
+There is a way to create objects that don't have a prototype and, hence, do not have a prototype chain that ends with `Object.prototype`.
+You *can* create an object that doesn't have a prototype by setting the prototype to `null`.
 This technique is a bit unusual and not seen very often.
 However, it lets you create a "clean" or "bare" object for use as a general key/value data structure.
 The bare object doesn't carry around a bunch of excess baggage in the form of unneeded properties and prototypes:

 ```sh
 > let a = Object.create(null)